 The purpose of this study was to explore the experiences and perceptions of students who transitioned to online group facilitation during the first wave of the COVID-19 pandemic.
 The research questions explored: a) students’ thoughts and feelings regarding online group facilitation during the pandemic; b) students’ coping strategies for dealing with online group facilitation; c) the use of reflection and metaphor to prepare students when facing a difficult experience.

-The research is based on case study methodology (Yin, 1993; Stake, 1995).
-A case study is an in-depth examination of the, where researchers seek to increase their understanding of the phenomena studied (Johansson, 2002).
-The underlying assumption of this method is that case studies are essential for the development of social sciences (Feagin, Orum & Sjoberg, 1991; Flyvbjerg, 2006).
-A case study is the main study design used by researchers to study complex phenomena (Richardson, 1993), and is useful for both generating and testing hypotheses (Flyvbjerg, 2006).
-Sabar Ben-Yehoshua (2001), characterizes case study as inductive because it presents the data of the situation regardless of hypotheses, allows for the expression of a lot of sensitivity, the ability to diagnose and express complex situations from different points of view and its content is mostly descriptive.
-Dayan (2003) argues that a system of case studies is preferred when investigating contemporary phenomenon in their natural environment and when the boundaries between phenomenon and context are not entirely clear.
-It is possible to distinguish between three types of case study: an internal case study that serves as a way to become deeply acquainted with the specific case in order to stand on its nature and understand it better; an instrumental case study is carried out not only to understand the case itself, but also to gain more insight about a specific topic; and a collective case study which gathers a number of specific cases, by which general insights are revealed.
+The research is based on case study methodology (Stake 1995; Yin 1993).
+A case study is an in-depth examination of a situation for which researchers seek to increase their understanding of the phenomena studied (Johansson 2002).
+The underlying assumption of this method is that case studies are essential for the development of social sciences (Feagin, Orum, & Sjoberg 1991; Flyvbjerg 2006).
+A case study is the main study design used by researchers to study complex phenomena (Richardson, 1993), and is useful for both generating and testing hypotheses (Flyvbjerg 2006).
+Sabar Ben-Yehoshua (2001) characterizes the case study as inductive because it presents the data of the situation regardless of hypotheses, allows for the expression of a lot of sensitivity, the ability to diagnose and express complex situations from different points of view and its content is mostly descriptive.
+Dayan (2003) argues that a system of case studies is preferred for investigating contemporary phenomenon in their natural environment, especially when the boundaries between the phenomenon and its context are not entirely clear.
+It is possible to distinguish between three types of case studies: internal, instrumental, and collective.
+An internal case study serves as a way to become deeply acquainted with the specific case in order to better understand its nature.
+An instrumental case study is carried out to understand the case itself and to gain insight about a specific topic.
+A collective case study gathers a number of specific cases, through which general insights are revealed.

 Ethical approval was obtained from YVC’s ethics committee.
-Data were gathered using a sample from reflective texts derived from students' assignments (N =16).
-Reflective methods (Schön,1983) have been applied in the past to help social work students perform and learn during health threats such as a pandemic (Tse Fong Leung et al., 2007).
-These Reflection-before-Action assignments were designed to encourage students to connect with past experiences before performing a new task and to deepen their understanding of professional practices (Edwards, 2017).
+Data were gathered using a sample from reflective texts derived from students’ assignments (N =16).
+Reflective methods (Schön 1983) have been applied in the past to help social work students perform and learn during health threats such as a pandemic (Tse Fong Leung et al. 2007).
+These reflection-before-action assignments were designed to encourage students to connect with past experiences before performing a new task and to deepen their understanding of professional practices (Edwards 2017).
 The texts were analyzed using thematic analysis.
 In coding, we looked for commonalities and divergences, as well as descriptive analyses of the students’ experiences.
-Metaphor analysis was conducted using an interpretive approach whereby each researcher analyzed the data independently before establishing a shared coding scheme (Kupferberg, 2008; 2016).
+Metaphor analysis was conducted using an interpretive approach whereby each researcher analyzed the data independently before establishing a shared coding scheme (Kupferberg 2014, 2016).

 Findings